Niniola: Artistry

 As of 2018 Niniola's style of music was described according to BET as "a mixture of afrobeats and house music".
 Though later as recent as 2020 her signature style of music would later include Amapiano becoming the first Nigerian to release a song with amapiano logdrums.
 As of 2022 some sources would also later categorize her sound as "afropiano" a fusion style of music which combines afrobeats and amapiano.
 During an interview with Gbolahan Adeyemi of NGWide in 2015, Niniola expressed her fondness for singing in Yoruba, citing that it enhances the beauty of song delivery.

 Personal life

 Niniola is the older sister of singer Teniola.

+In May 2026, Niniola announced the death of her husband, Michael Ndika, revealing for the first time that the couple had been privately married for 13 years.
+Ndika had served since 2011 as CEO of NaijaReview, an Afrobeats and Afro-house media platform; the cause of his death was not disclosed.
+In the weeks that followed, Niniola spoke publicly about grieving as a young widow.